Last Updated on

 7-9 Months To Go.

-1. Refine guest list.
+1. Refine the guest list.

 Further trim down your guest list.
 You might also consider accommodating your parents’ requests to invite distant relatives, family friends, and neighbors.